NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/ContinuousDeployment.rst

    It is recommended to use a separate GitHub account instead of your personal GitHub account.

-To store the token in `AWS ParameterStore <https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html>`_, use the following command in the AWS CLI:
+To provide this token to the nRF Asset Tracker for AWS, use the following command:

 .. parsed-literal::
    :class: highlight

     node cli configure-api codebuild github token "*Github Token*"

-This is a manual one-time step.

 Enable continuous deployment
 ****************************